pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 Since the values are filled in by REAPER, it's likely that `effcode:42` is `effSetSpeakerArrangement`.
 `effGetSeakerArrangement` is most likely close by (`41` or `43`).

+# misc
+LATER move this to proper sections

 ## effCode:50